 If you were active in campaigning or making donations for the 2023 referendum from 11 March to 14 October 2023, you may have an obligation to disclose that information.
 Go to Referendum disclosure.

 The only way to change the Australian Constitution is by holding a referendum.
 This means that the constitution cannot be altered without ‘the approval of the people’.

 The AEC is an independent statutory authority and is responsible for the machinery of the referendum only.
 It has no involvement with the campaigns for or against the proposed changes to the Constitution.

 1. A Bill is passed by Parliament

 Before a referendum can be held, a bill outlining the proposed changes to the constitution must be passed by both houses of the Federal Parliament or alternatively passed twice in either the House of Representatives or the Senate.
-The referendum must be held no sooner than two months and no sooner than six months after the bill is passed
+The referendum must be held no sooner than two months and no later than six months after the bill is passed.

 2. A Writ is issued